tauri-apps/tauri/tauri-updater/README.md

 If the bundler can locate your private and pubkey, your update artifacts will be automatically signed.

 The signature can be found in the `sig` file.
-Signature can be uploaded to github safely or made public as long as your private key is secure.
+The signature can be uploaded to GitHub safely or made public as long as your private key is secure.

-## MacOS
+## macOS

 On MACOS we create a .tar.gz from the whole application. (.app)